Therockyy7/FDA-Mobile/README.md

 This is a comprehensive starter kit for building cross-platform mobile applications using Expo and React Native.
 It's designed to provide a solid foundation with a modern tech stack and a scalable project structure, allowing you to start developing features right away.

-This boilerplate comes pre-configured with essential tools for routing, state management, styling, and data fetching, saving you from the initial setup hassle.
+This boilerplate comes pre-configured with essential tools for routing, state management, styling, and data fetching, saving you from the hassle of initial setup.
+The OPT for Login/SignUp (Phone/Email) is 123456 (this will be fixed in the next version).

 ## ✨ Features